MattLearn/AcceptanceTesting_Learning_BDD/README.md

 ## Webdrivers
 contains the location of my local instance of the gecko(Firefox) driver.
 I initially used the webdrivermanager but kept it just in case.

+## executor.py
+I wrote this using pycharm community edition, which does not have support for BDD so before figuring out how to manually create a run script that works, I used this instead.

 and naturally the feature file in the acceptance folder was written by me.